 Their mission is to completely redesign the way that therapeutics—especially anticancer drugs—are designed using computers, graphics processors (GPUs), distributed computing, robots, and whatever technology we can get our hands on.
 They are striving to make the design of new cancer drugs much more of an engineering science, where state-of-the-art computer models quantitatively and accurately predict many aspects of drug behavior before they are synthesized.
 Chodera Lab certainly won’t get there overnight—lots of hard work is needed to improve algorithms, force fields, and theory.
 But by tapping into the enormous computing resources of F@h, they can more rapidly make predictions and then test them in the laboratory (with robots!) to quickly make improvements through learning from each cycle of prediction and validation.

 Vincent Voelz lab at Temple University’s Chemistry Department focuses on using transferrable, all-atom simulations for prediction and design of biomolecular dynamics and function.
 In particular, their interests include in silico prediction and design of proteins, peptide mimetics (e.g. peptoids), and binding sequences for cell signaling peptides.

 CSELS, WASHINGTON UNIVERSITY IN ST. LOUIS

 The Center for Science and Engineering of Living Systems (CSELS) pronounced “cells,” brings together investigators from engineering and basic sciences for whom the cell is the fundamental unit of interest.
 Our goals are to model, design and manipulate cells and cellular matter at multiple scales in order to understand how cellular level phenotypes come about as the result of coordinated, regulated, collective interactions at the sub-cellular and extra-cellular levels.

-HUANG LAB, HKUST
+HUANG LAB, UW-Madison